 Kevin Gerigk

-I am a doctoral researcher at the Department of Lingusitics and English Language, Lancaster University.
-My thesis looks into good listenership in EFL listening tasks.
+My doctoral thesis looked into active listenership in EFL listening tasks.
 I am using a corpus pragmatics approach to the analysis of active listenership in conversations.

 Furthermore, I am interested in research involving corpus methods in language teaching (EFL, EAP, ESP).
-I am particularly interested in using corpus-based teaching materials and approaches as a supplement or replacement of the textbook.
-In addition, I am interested in corpus-assisted CDA on socio-political issues.
+I am particularly interested in developing approaches to operationalise DDL in the English L2 classroom.
+This translates into the design of teacher materials and lesson planning in teacher education.

 Besides my interest in research, I have also been a language teacher at different institutions around the world for more than twelve years.
 I have taught in various settings spanning from general adult education to Higher Education (PG level).

-I am a member of IATEFL, BAAL and ISLE.
+I am a member of BAAL and ISLE.

 Research Overview

-My research interests include Corpus Linguistics, diachronic language change, the influence of popculture on spoken English, spoken Grammar, spoken English, Second Language Acquisition (especially motivation and affective filters), ELT (EFL&ESL) materials development and evaluation.
+My research interests include Corpus Linguistics, diachronic language change, the influence of popculture on spoken English, spoken Grammar, spoken English, Second Language Acquisition (especially motivation and affective filters), ELT (EFL&ESL) materials development and evaluation, data-driven learning.

 Career Details